Opencast-Moodle/documentation/docs/block/additional_features.md

 In this section, unrelated configurations are collected.

 * **Download channel:** If not empty, teachers can download processed videos.
 The video files are served from the specified Opencast channel.
-* **Workflow tag:** Tag for Opencast workflow definitions that can be configured by the administrator and manually started by teachers.
+* **Workflow tag:** Tag for Opencast workflow definitions that can be configured and started by teachers.
 * **Support email:** If not empty, teachers can report problems for their uploaded videos.
 An email with technical information as well as a message entered by the teachers is sent to this support email address.
 * **Terms of use:** If not empty, a checkbox with the terms of use will appear on the "Video upload" page.
 Teachers must accept the entered terms of use before they can upload a video.